 - Sexual behavior problems, general behavior problems, and internalizing symptoms

 This program involves the family or other support systems in the individual's treatment: Program requires weekly parent/caretaker attendance and active participation, monitoring and supporting child application of skills between sessions, and ongoing assessment of child progress in treatment.

-Children with Sexual Behavior Problems Cognitive-Behavioral Treatment Program: Preschool Program directly provides services to parents/caregivers and addresses the following:
+Children with Problematic Sexual Behavior Cognitive-Behavioral Treatment Program: Preschool Program directly provides services to parents/caregivers and addresses the following:

 - Parent/caregiver of a child with sexual behavior problems.
 Limited understanding of sexual development, sexual behavior problems, and parenting strategies that improve boundaries and reduce sexual behavior problems.
 Parental stress.